shawntabrizi/rust-state-machine/21/README.md

 Do you think you understand everything it takes to simulate your first block?

 Follow the instructions provided by the template to turn your `main` function from "Hello, World!" to actually executing your blockchain's runtime.

+At the end of this step, everything should compile and run without warnings!